jonraem/capstone-project/README.md

 ### How to start:
 * Install Node.js and npm from [https://nodejs.org/en/](https://nodejs.org/en/).
-* Duplicate environment file `.env.example` into `.env` and add the actual keys required for authentication.
+* Duplicate environment file `.env.example` into `.env` and add the actual keys required for authentication and real iframe link.
 (If necessary.)
 * Run `yarn && yarn start` to install dependencies and boot up the application.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).